psycho1997/RonaCrawl/README.md

 # RonaCrawl
-A Crawler for [API URL]To be used in a Discord Bot
+A Crawler for https://coronavirus-19-api.herokuapp.com/ To be used in a Discord Bot